-COMPONENT WEIGHTING

-Paper 1 Computer Systems

-1 hour 45 minutes75 marks This written paper contains short-answer and structured questions.
+COMPONENT WEIGHTING Paper 1 Computer Systems 75 marks 1 hour 45 minutes This written paper contains short-answer and structured questions.

-50% of total

-This written paper contains short-answer and structured questions.
 All questions are compulsory.

-No calculators are permitted in this paper, and it is externally assessed.

-Paper 2 Problem-solving and Programming

-1 hour 45 minutesThis written paper contains short-answer and structured questions and a scenario-based question.
+50% of total No calculators are permitted in this paper, and it is externally assessed.
+Paper 2 Algorithms, Programming and Logic 75 marks 1 hour 45 minutes This written paper contains short-answer and structured questions and a scenario-based question.
 All questions are compulsory.
 No calculators are permitted in this paper, and it is externally assessed.

-75 marks 50% of total
+50% of total

+For further discussion: HEAD OF DEPARTMENT TECHNOLOGY AND VET